 You will need access to a desktop or laptop computer with a reliable internet connection.
 Most of the course will be accessible via a tablet, but we recommend using a laptop or desktop computer.
 You may find some aspects of the course will be easier to use on a computer.

-You will also need access to a scanner (we recommend an A3 flatbed scanner) and/or a digital camera.
+You will need to make good digital copies of your artwork.
+So, you will need access to a scanner (we recommend an A3 flatbed scanner) or a digital camera or high quality phone, or access to a copy shop.